alexmjn/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.

+The files in the main folder are FAQ, LS8-cheatsheet.md, LS8-spec.md, README.md.
+The files in the ls8 folder are the ones we will write to code and run our simple computer.
+The files in the asm folder are the files that use node.js to compile our binary files into machine code.

 * Write a short 3-10-word description of what each file does.

+The asm files convert our .ls8 programs into runnable assembly code.
+Within the ls8 folder, the examples test certain programs.
+The cpu.py file is the central file that defines our emulator operation.
+The ls8.py file runs our actual emulator program.
+The main folder contains a detailed technical spec, a cheatsheet with the binary values of the functions we want implemented, a readme with a broad project overview, and an FAQ file.

 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.